Marsha Wood IPR Research Assistant

 - support IPR research development activities such as workshops and sandpit meetings

 - scan the research funding landscape for opportunities of interest to the IPR

 - develop her own research areas of expertise, including writing reports and journal articles for publication

 - linking science and policy

-Marsha Wood joined the IPR as Research Assistant in September 2016.
-Prior to this appointment, Marsha worked for ten years as Research Associate in the School for Policy Studies at the University of Bristol, during which time she developed her research expertise by working on numerous studies and evaluations mainly around disadvantaged young people, children and young people in the care system and intimate partner violence.
+Marsha joined the IPR as Research Assistant in September 2016.
+Before this appointment, she spent ten years as Research Associate in the School for Policy Studies at the University of Bristol, where she developed her research expertise by working on numerous studies and evaluations, mainly around disadvantaged young people, children, young people in the care system, and intimate partner violence.
 She has also worked as a researcher within central and local government.
-Marsha holds a BA (Hons) in Sociology and Anthropology from the University of Hull and an MSc in Social Research from the University of Bath.
+Marsha holds a BA (Hons) in Sociology and Anthropology from the University of Hull, and an MSc in Social Research from the University of Bath.